FraserTooth/denki-carbon/README.md

 - A [Hetzner](https://www.hetzner.com/) instance for the server itself
   - I'm able to run everything in this repo and more with their most basic offering
 - [Coolify](https://coolify.io/) to manage the CICD and Docker containers

+Some external services I use are:

 - [Cloudflare](https://www.cloudflare.com/) for DNS wrangling and some other nice features
+- [Grafana Cloud](https://grafana.com/products/cloud/) I could probably self host this, but the free tier was good enough

 ## How to Contribute